ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 return d*10 + "px";
 ```

 It's the **magic number** `10`.
-We used it, because we wanted our bars to be a little longer for aesthetic reasons, but we chose the number quite arbitrarily.
+We used it, because we wanted our bars to be a little longer for aesthetic reasons, but we chose the number `10` quite arbitrarily.

-For instance, what if we added a value of 1,000 in our dataset?
-It would completely break our chart, leaving us to hand-pick *another* magic number that still wouldn't work with any future numbers we toss into our dataset.

 <div class="box info">
     <strong>Magic numbers</strong> are hand-picked values bound to only work for some use cases.